‘Dead Man’s Corner’ German Fallschirmjäger Museum – Normandy

 Dead Man’s Corner Museum.
 The two B&W photographs show the knocked out M5 Stuart tank commanded by Lt.
 Walter T. Anderson whose body was slumped over the turret for several days during the fighting.

-Situated at a strategic intersection on the route to Carentan, Dead Man’s Corner Museum takes its name from the name given to the crossroads after the first US tank to reach this point was knocked out by a Panzerfaust fired by 19 year-old German paratrooper, Bruno Hinz in the early morning of 7 June 1944.
+Situated at a strategic intersection on the route to Carentan, Dead Man’s Corner takes its name from the name given to the crossroads after the first US tank to reach this point was knocked out by a Panzerfaust fired by 19 year-old German paratrooper, Bruno Hinz in the early morning of 7 June 1944.
 Hinz’s Panzerfaust hit the rear side of the turret killing all four crew members immediately.
 The crew commander, Lt.
 Walter T. Anderson, who was standing upright in the hatch fell forward and was left slumped over the turret where he remained for several days until his body could be recovered.
 The Germans had previously removed all the road signs to confuse any advancing troops and so the intersection was referred to as “the corner with the dead man on the tank” but was soon shortened to “dead man’s corner”.
 Lt Anderson who served with the 80th Tank Battalion, is buried in the St Laurent cemetery.

 Overlooking the intersection is the building which has remained little changed since 1944 and is now the home to the Dead Man’s Corner Museum.
 At the time of the invasion it was used as the Regimental Command Post and first aid station for the paras of the German Fallschirmjäger Regiment 6 commanded by Major Friederich-August von der Heydte.

 Major Friederich-August “The Baron” von der Heydte, commanding officer of the 6th Fallschirmjäger Regiment during the battle for Normandy.
 Von der Heydte initially joined the army but after being promoted to Hauptmann, in May 1940, he transferred to the Luftwaffe, joining the 3rd Fallschirmjäger Regiment as one of its company commanders.
 He commanded the 1st battalion of the 3rd Fallschirmjäger Regiment during the Battle of Crete in May 1941 and his battalion was the first to enter Canea, for which he was awarded the Knight’s Cross of the Iron Cross.
 He went on to serve in Russia, North Africa and Italy before being given command of the newly formed 6th Fallschirmjäger Regiment of the 2nd Fallschirmjäger Division in January 1944.
-Interestingly, he is not wearing his Luftwaffe parachutist badge in this picture.
+Interestingly, he is not wearing his Luftwaffe parachutist badge in the first picture.

 Dead Man’s Corner Museum exhibit displaying Major von der Heydte, commanding officer of Fallschirmjäger Regiment 6 and members of his command group, in the room that he used as his command post during the fighting around Saint-Côme-du-Mont.
 Photo: Julian Tennant